Laura Sabino: Political activity

 In 2016, she participated in the wave of occupations of secondary schools.

 She is a Marxist and an activist of the MST (Landless Workers' Movement), whose cap she wears as her trademark.
 She is considered one of the most prominent YouTubers associated with left-wing political education.
 In this capacity, she was chosen to open the launching event of the pre-candidacy of Luiz Inácio Lula da Silva, the candidate for the Workers' Party in the 2022 presidential elections.
 The event took place on May 9, 2022, at the Expominas in Gameleira, in the western region of Belo Horizonte.

-Laura began her political activity on social media in 2019, aiming to provide accessible knowledge to the poor and marginalized population.
-By May 2022, Laura had 116,000 subscribers on YouTube, 138,000 followers on Twitter, and 123,000 on Instagram.
+Sabino began her political activity on social media in 2019, aiming to provide accessible knowledge to the poor and marginalized population.
+By May 2022, Sabino had 116,000 subscribers on YouTube, 138,000 followers on Twitter, and 123,000 on Instagram.
 She also participated on TikTok.
 Due to her presence on social media, she faced backlash and attacks from the far-right on these platforms.

-In July 2022, following the public exposure of a video featuring a 14-year-old transgender girl filmed in a women's restroom, which was posted by Nikolas Ferreira, then a city councilor in Belo Horizonte from the Liberal Party, Laura challenged the councilor to a Muay Thai fight, labeling him as a coward.
+In July 2022, following the public exposure of a video featuring a 14-year-old transgender girl filmed in a women's restroom, which was posted by Nikolas Ferreira, then a city councilor in Belo Horizonte from the Liberal Party, Sabino challenged the councilor to a Muay Thai fight, labeling him as a coward.

-Laura identifies herself as a supporter of the ideas of Antonio Gramsci, advocating for the importance of political education to break the ideological dominance of the ruling classes.
+Sabino identifies herself as a supporter of the ideas of Antonio Gramsci, advocating for the importance of political education to break the ideological dominance of the ruling classes.
 She also argues that society is currently witnessing the failure of capitalism and that social democracy is not sufficient to solve social problems.